BibhasS/class-autoreg/README.md

 start_brave_debug.cmd
 ```

-This opens Brave with remote debugging on `127.0.0.1:9222` and loads your persistent profile from `user-data/`.
+This opens Brave with remote debugging and loads your persistent profile from `user-data/`.

 ---